Written by Tomas Meskauskas

 GEMA is one of the largest societies of authors for works of music worldwide.
-However Cyber criminals has started using the name of GEMA in their ransomware and they are trying to trick unsuspecting PC users into paying a non existent fine supposedly for downloading copyrighted material from Internet.
-You should realize that GEMA doesn't have anything to do with this computer locker, Cyber criminals are exploiting the name of this company to make their deceptive message appear more legitimate.
-The text in this fake message states that you have downloaded copyrighted material from Internet thereby involving a criminal offense.
-This message is a scam - you shouldn't trust it.
+Cyber criminals, however, are using the name of GEMA in their ransomware to trick unsuspecting PC users into paying a bogus fine, supposedly for downloading copyrighted material from the Internet.
+GEMA has no connection with this computer locker - Cyber criminals exploit the name of this company in order to make their deceptive message appear authentic.
+The text within this fake message asserts that you have downloaded copyrighted material from the Internet, thereby committing a criminal offence.
+This message is a scam - do not trust it.

 If you pay this fine you will send your money to Cyber criminals and your computer will remain locked.
-This ransomware is categorized as Euro Winlocker, previous variants of this scam exploited the name of International Police Association.
-Most commonly ransomware infections such as Gema - Your computer has been locked! are localized - such PC infections are able to identify your computer's IP address and present the deceptive message in your language.
+This ransomware is categorized as a Euro Winlocker and previous variants of this scam exploited the name of the International Police Association.
+Commonly, ransomware infections such as Gema - Your computer has been locked! are localized.
+These PC infections are able to identify your computer's IP address and thus present the deceptive message in your language.

-To distribute GEMA ransomware Cyber criminals are using Trojans and malicious websites.
-To prevent such infections from entering your computer you should use a legitimate antivirus and anti-spyware software.
-Ransomware infections has become a very profitable business for Internet criminals so they continue to create and distribute new versions of these computer lockers.
-You shouldn't trust any of such screen lockers - none of the authorities are using such methods to collect fines for any law infringements.
-If you PC is already infected with this ransomware use this removal guide to eliminate it and unlock your PC.
+To distribute GEMA ransomware, Cyber criminals use Trojans and malicious websites.
+To prevent these infections from entering your computer, use legitimate antivirus and anti-spyware software.
+Ransomware infections have become a profitable business for Internet criminals and they continue to develop and distribute new versions of these computer lockers.
+Do not trust any screen lockers - no authorities use these methods to collect fines for infringements.
+If your PC is already infected with this ransomware, use this removal guide to eliminate it and unlock your PC.

 All activity of this computer has been recorded.
 If you use a web cam, video and pictures were saved for identification.
 You can be clearly identified by resolving your IP address and the associated host-name.
 Your computer has been locked!
 Illegally downloaded material (MP3's, Movies or Software) has been located on your computer.
 By downloading, those were reproduced, thereby involving a criminal offense under Section 106 of the Copyright Act.
 The downloading of copyrighted material via the Internet or music-sharing networks is illegal and is in accordance with Section 206 of the Copyright Act subject to a fine or imprisonment for a penalty of up to 3 years.
 Furthermore, possession of illegally downloaded material is punishable under Section 184 paragraph 3 of the Criminal Code and may also lead to the confiscation of the computer, with which the files were downloaded.
 To unblock your computer and to avoid other legal consequences you are obligated to pay a release fee of 100 euro.
 Payable through Paysafecard or Ukash.
 After successful payment your computer will automatically unlock.
 Failure to adhere to this request could involve criminal charges and possible imprisonment.